lameproject/lame/trunk/lame/vc_solution/README.vs2019.txt

 - ReleaseNASM: Uses NASM (see below) to compile some routines using NASM
 - ReleaseSSE2: Uses SSE2 assembler instructions to optimize routines

+The vs2019_lame.sln solution has both Win32 and x64 platforms configured, in order to compile lame.exe and the libmp3lame.dll for 32-bit or 64-bit target
+platforms.
+The output folder also has separate folders for the two platforms.
+Note that mp3rtp and mp3x are not compiled in x64.
+Also note that all 64-bit processors have SSE2 instructions, so the /arch:SSE2 option is ignored for this platform.

 ## External libraries and tools

 For some projects, external libraries or tools are necessary for successful